theripper93/canvas3dcompendium/wiki/ParticleSystem.md

 3D Canvas includes a particle system meant for spell effects, the system is highly customizable but also very simple to use for basic projectiles

-## Creating and effect
+## Creating an Effect

-To start creating your effect simply call
+First create a `Script Macro`, then to start creating your effect simply call

 ```js
 new Particle3D(type)